Mustysoft/Epsilon-mini-group-project/README.md

-Description of epsilon Description of epsilon group project:THE project is created On school login page that saves the information about student in the database And we tried to outline some importance of database.
+Description of Epsilon group project: The project is created On school login page that saves the information about student in the database, And we tried to outline some importance of database.

 How the project was created: